Skip to Main Content

 To reach a diverse pool of potential volunteers, you’re going to want to use multiple recruitment channels.

-Let’s start with your nonprofit’s website: At a minimum, it should have a dedicated volunteer page with detailed information and an easy-to-use application form.
 Branching out from there, your organization should also use websites like VolunteerMatch, Idealist, and Catchafire to connect nonprofits with potential volunteers who are actively seeking opportunities.

-Regularly post volunteer opportunities and share success stories on these platforms and encourage your supporters to share them.
+Regularly post volunteer opportunities and share success stories on social media platforms like Facebook, Instagram, and LinkedIn (that’s right!
+LinkedIn!) and encourage your supporters to share them.
 You can even provide them with some pre-written copy to help grease the wheels.

-Finally, there are analogue methods, like posting flyers and information at local community centers, libraries, and schools to reach individuals actively engaged in their communities.
+Finally, there are analog methods, like posting flyers and information at local community centers, libraries, and schools to reach individuals actively engaged in their communities.
 You never know where your next superstar volunteer might come from!

 Create Compelling Messaging